Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Policy Learning with Observational Data

-where $m(a,x) \equiv \E[Y(a)\mid X]$ represents the conditional expected potential outcome function.
-We include the dependence on the conditional expected potential outcome function $m(a,x)$ to explicitly denote the value under different potential models in our development below.
-For two policies, we will define the \emph{regret} of $\pi_1$ relative to $\pi_2$ as $R(\pi_1,\pi_2,m) = V(\pi_2,m) - V(\pi_1,m)$.
+where we have used the law of iterated expectations, with the first expection over $\bX$ and $Y(a)$, and the second expectation over $\bX$, to show the dependence on the conditional expected potential outcome function $m^\ast(a,\bx) \equiv \E[Y(a)\mid \bX = \bx] $.
+We explicitly denote the value under different potential models for our development below; in cases where it is not ambiguous, we omit the $m^\ast$ argument to indicate the value under the true conditional expected potential outcome function.

-Ideally, we would like to find a policy $\pi$ that has the highest value across a policy class $\Pi$.
-We can write a population optimal policy as the one that maximizes the value, $\pi^\ast \in \argmax_{\pi \in \Pi} V(\pi)$, or, equivalently, minimizes the regret relative to $\tilde{\pi}$, $\pi^\ast \in \argmin_{\pi \in \Pi} \{V(\tilde{\pi}) - V(\pi)\}$.
-Note that this optimal policy may not be unique.
+Ideally, we would like to find a policy $\pi$ that has the highest value within a policy class $\Pi$.
+We can write a population optimal policy as one that maximizes the value, i.e., $\pi^\ast \in \argmax_{\pi \in \Pi} V(\pi)$.
 The policy class $\Pi$ is an important object both in the theoretical analysis and in applications.
-We discuss the theoretical role of the policy class further in Sections~\ref{sec:worst_bound}~and~\ref{sec:stats_theory}, the important special case of policy classes with finite VC dimension in Section~\ref{sec:vc}, and the substantive choices when applied to pre-trial risk assessments in Section~\ref{sec:application}.
+In Section~\ref{sec:application}, we discuss the substantive choice of policy class when applied to a PRAI.

-In order to find the optimal policy, we need to be able to point identify the value $V(\pi)$ for all candidate policies $\pi \in \Pi$.
-Equation \eqref{eq:policy_model} shows us that in order to point identify the value we will need to point identify the conditional expectation $m(a,x)$ for all actions $a \in \mcal{A}$ and covariate values $x \in \mcal{X}$.
-If the baseline policy $\tilde{\pi}$ were stochastic, we could identify the conditional expectation via IPW \citep[see, e.g.][]{Zhao2012,Kitagawa2018}.
-Alternatively, we could apply direct model-based imputation by using the conditional expectation of the observed outcomes $\E[Y \mid X = x, A = a]$.
-However, in our setting where the baseline policy $\tilde{\pi}$ is a deterministic function of covariates, we cannot point identify the conditional expectation $m(a,x)$.
-Therefore, we cannot point identify the value $V(\pi)$ for all policies $\pi \in \Pi$.